vishalrk1/Vehicle-Classification-using-HOG-and-KNN/README.md

 ## Steps of the project

 - Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a KNN classifier.
-- Trying sliding-window technique and use your trained classifier to search for vehicles in images.
+- Trying sliding-window technique and use your trained classifier to search for vehicles in images

 **Complete Code is availabel [Here](https://github.com/vishalrk1/Vehicle-Classification-using-HOG-and-KNN/blob/main/Car_Detection_HOG_KNN.ipynb)**